Best Three Must-See Museums To Visit in Copenhagen

 Design Museum

-Gregg and I never wanted to leave, although after our visit we did enjoy relaxing in the lovely courtyard and drinking lattes served by an enthusiastic young man.
+I never wanted to leave, although after my visit, I did enjoy relaxing in the lovely courtyard and drinking lattes served by an enthusiastic young man.
 He was so pleased when we raved to him about how much we loved the museum.

 The many rooms in the Designmuseum Danmark are arranged around themed exhibitions that run for quite a long time.
 For the most up-to-date information about current exhibitions, check the museum’s website.

 Each display is accompanied by informative explanations in both Danish and English.
-Here’s an overview of the exhibitions we saw at the Designmuseum Danmark.
+Here’s an overview of the exhibitions I saw at the Designmuseum Danmark.

 The Future is Present